Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 By using GraphQL we shift the responsibilities.
 The API developer is not in charge of deciding which data gets sent to the user anymore.
 He's responsible for defining what data is available and how this data can be accessed.
 He's in charge to create the graph.

-It's the users' job to look at the available data and pick the one they.
+It's the users' job to look at the available data and pick the one they need.
 After all, they know best.
 In a way, we enable them to create their own handcrafted, perfectly tailored API.
-And since the users can create it themselves, we're no longer a bottleneck for innovation.
+And since the users can create it themselves, they can change iterate on their product and change their data requirements as often and as quickly as they want.

 That's efficiency and fastness at work.
 For our users as well as ourselves.